Walter Edmond Smith: Second World War

 Smith strongly criticised Army supply and Intelligence failures.
-In early 1943, he threatened Major General George Vasey with tabling Army documents in Australian Federal Parliament.
+In early 1943, hthreatened Major General George Vasey with tabling Army documents in Australian Federal Parliament.
 These related to what Smith regarded as the needless sacrifice of Australian lives in the Gona–Buna–Sanananda area.

 Criticism of Smith's leadership

 The official Australian history of the early New Guinea campaign refers to Smith's leadership, saying: "...the inexperienced and poorly trained 14th Brigade was chosen..."; "...the inexperienced 14th Brigade was sent forward...".
 Peter Brune in his popular book, Those Ragged Bloody Heroes, says: "The Army reinforced Port Moresby with a poorly trained and ill-led 14th Brigade...".
 The Official History adds that its criticism of the Brigade is not a criticism of the troops themselves: "This [inexperience] is no reflection on their courage, but units contained a large number of young men not yet properly developed or trained".
 Author Raymond Paull quoting Lieutenant General Sydney Rowell says: "Had ... the 14th Brigade been sufficiently well trained ... there is no doubt that the enemy would have been prevented from penetrating the Owen Stanley Range".
 Though this claim now seems absurd, it must be taken as a deep criticism of Smith's command.
 His name was omitted from the official Australian Government history of the New Guinea Campaign.
 He was mentioned in two volumes of the official Australian history of the First World War.